The Watcher in the Woods (1980 film): Plot

 Americans Helen and Paul Curtis and their daughters, Jan and Ellie, move into a manor in rural England.
 Mrs. Aylwood, the owner of the residence who now lives in the guest house next door, notices that Jan bears a striking resemblance to her daughter, Karen, who disappeared inside an abandoned chapel in the woods thirty years earlier.

-Jan senses something unusual about the property almost immediately, and begins to see strange blue lights in the woods, triangles, and glowing objects.
+Jan senses something unusual about the property almost immediately and begins to see strange blue lights in the woods, as well as triangles and glowing objects.
 On one occasion, she sees the apparition of a blindfolded girl in a mirror in front of her.
 Shortly after the family settles in, Ellie goes to buy a puppy she inexplicably names "Nerak".
 After seeing the reflection of the name "Nerak" (Karen spelled backwards), Jan is told about the mystery of Mrs. Aylwood's missing daughter by Mike Fleming, the teenage son of a local woman, Mary.

-One afternoon, Nerak runs into woods, and Ellie chases after him.
-Jan, realizing her sister has disappeared from the yard, goes into the woods to find her, eventually locating her at a pond.
-In the water, she sees a blue circle of light, and is blinded by a flash, causing her to fall in; she nearly drowns, but Mrs. Aylwood saves her.
+One afternoon, Nerak runs into the woods and Ellie chases after him.
+Jan, realising that her sister has disappeared from the yard, goes into the woods to find her, eventually locating her at a pond.
+In the water, she sees a blue circle of light and is blinded by a flash, causing her to fall in; she nearly drowns, but Mrs. Aylwood saves her.
 Mrs. Aylwood brings Jan and Ellie to her home, and recounts the night her daughter disappeared.